10 Common Teacher Interview Questions And Answers

 Why do you think you are a good fit for this institution?

-Your answer to this question should reflect the amount of research that you have done on the school and its functioning.
+Your answer to this question is required to reflect the amount of research that you have done on the school and its functioning.
 Researching about student bodies, activity clubs and other aspects of the school shows that you are serious about taking up the opportunity.

 Example: “I noticed that the school does not have junior level teams for any sport.
 As a physical education teacher, I believe it is important to get students into physical activities early on for their holistic development.
 I have previous experience in coaching primary and secondary school students for a variety of sports.”